 As the CUA grows and gains resources, we would eventually like to be able to provide grants to church planters for purposes of evangelistic outreach and other important financial needs of a new, developing church community.
 This is a long-term goal, however.
 Right now, we can only offer encouragement, some literature and study materials, the knowledge that you are not alone, and the ability to network with others through this website.
-If you are interested in church planting or any other type of ministry in the Christian Universalist message, the first step is to apply for the CUA ordination program to gain the knowledge, training, and legal credentials you need.
+If you are interested in church planting or any other type of ministry in the Christian Universalist message, we’re here to help.

 What are the benefits of joining the CUA?

 As a Supporting Member of the CUA, you will be kept informed of important things that are happening in the Christian Universalist community of faith (both inside the CUA and among other Christians who are not affiliated with our organization).
 All types of members of the CUA will have first priority for attending our conferences and special events.
 You may be invited to members-only retreats and functions.